Regrow hair in as few as 3-6 months

 Reviewed by Knox Beasley, MD

-Read on to find out why your hairline is receding and how to fix a receding hairline.
+Read on to find out why your hairline is retreating and how to fix a receding hairline.

-A receding hairline is exactly what it sounds like — a hairline that’s gradually (or, for some guys, rapidly) moving further up your head due to androgenetic alopecia, also called androgenic alopecia or male pattern baldness
+A receding hairline is exactly what it sounds like — a hairline that’s gradually (or, for some guys, rapidly) moving further up your head.
+The reason this happens?
+Androgenetic alopecia, also called androgenic alopecia or male pattern baldness.

-It’s common to see your hairline receding when you’re in the earliest stages of male pattern baldness.
-You may spot your hair thinning slightly near the temples or notice your hairline starting to resemble a V, M or U shape when viewed from above.
+In fact, if you’re in the earliest stages of male pattern baldness, one of the first signs you’ll notice is a receding hairline.
+Men may also spot hair thinning slightly near their temples or that their hairline starting to resemble a V, M or U shape when viewed from above.

 Receding hairlines can develop at any point in your life, but most guys first notice some hair recession in their 20s, 30s or 40s.

 There are a few types of hair loss, all of which have different causes.
-However, with a receding hairline, the culprit is almost always male pattern baldness, caused by a hormone called dihydrotestosterone, or DHT.
+However, with a receding hairline, the culprit is almost always male pattern baldness — a consequence of how your hair responds to a hormone called dihydrotestosterone, or DHT.

 What is DHT?